zkscpqm/pyfilter/README.md

 # PyFilter

-A small, configurable text filtering app
+A small, configurable text filtering app.
+Can either be instantiated in the code directly, or used as a Client/Server service utilizing gRPC.

-**Note that the pyfilter/src must be set as Source Root!**

 ### Components